Electoral Commission of Uganda

 The Electoral Commission of Uganda, also Uganda Electoral Commission, is a constitutionally established organ of the Government of Uganda, whose mandate is to "organise and conduct regular, free and fair elections" in the country, in an efficient, professional and impartial manner.

 Location

+The Uganda Electoral Commission on 19th September unveiled its new home in Lwez-Lubowa, Makindye Ssabagabo Municipal Council in Wakiso District for the 2026 Presidential nominations and as well to act as anational tally centre for all the elction results upon announcements.